California Democratic Party abandons incumbent Feinstein, endorses opponent

 De León remains a longshot in the race, however, as the two Democrats face off without a Republican challenger in November.
 In a late-June Survey USA poll, Feinstein led de León by 24 points — 46 percent to 24 percent — with 31 percent undecided.

-While de León earned the party's endorsement, nearly every major elected official in the state has come out to officially back Feinstein.
+While de León earned the party's endorsement, nearly every major elected official in the state has officially backed Feinstein.

 Despite an attempt to work behind the scenes to avert the embarrassment of losing the party's favor a second time, however, Feinstein failed to convince the progressive wing of California's Democrats to provide her their support.